TheForwardDev/doc/README.md

 - single apostrophe ``` ` ``` is used to format methods, classes, etc.,
 - method names should end with parentheses, for example: `setLabel()`,
 - triple apostrophes ` ``` ` with the programming language specified are used to format code blocks, and the block should start on a new line,
-- for all classes used in examples, you need to specify use in alphabetical order and wrap them in collapse.
+- for all classes used in examples, you need to specify use in alphabetical order and wrap them in collapse,
+- double asterisks `**` are used to format proper name, for example, `**MoonShine**`.

 ```php
 // torchlight! {"summaryCollapsedIndicator": "namespaces"}